 N. Select the account you want to authorize, then click Allow.
 (If there is an error such as “Error: redirect_uri_mismatch” then it’s possible the changes haven’t propagated yet.
 Just wait a few minutes, hit the back button and try to authorize again.).

 O. You should now be at “Step 2: Exchange authorization code for tokens.”
 Click the “Exchange authorization code for tokens button”.
-The “Access token” is item we need for accessing the API.
+The “Access token” is the item we need for accessing the API.
 Copy the value of the “Access token”.

 Now that you have a Google account that can access the Google API you can use the MailSniper module Invoke-InjectGEventAPI to inject an event bypassing the security settings mentioned previously.
 Take note that the “Access token” expires after 3600 seconds.
 A module for refreshing this token is planned to be added into MailSniper soon, but simply clicking the “Refresh access token” button shown in the previous screenshot will generate a new one.